BenMcEwen1/TABMON-Classification-Pipeline/README.md

 # TABMON Classification Pipeline
 This is a data and classification pipeline repository for the [TABMON](https://www.biodiversa.eu/2024/04/15/tabmon/) (Transnational Acoustic Biodiversity Monitoring Network).
 The purpose of this repository is to provide an end-to-end framework from raw field data to inference of essential biodiversity variables (EBVs).

-Authors: Ben McEwen, Corentin Bernard \
+Authors: Ben McEwen, Corentin Bernard, Benjamin Cretois \
 **Adapted from the AvesEcho pipeline (Ghani et al. 2024) - [paper](https://arxiv.org/abs/2409.15383)*

 ### Getting Started 🌱